Free Publishing Help & Info

 The extra charges are embedded in a "publishing package" that usually shows what is included but doesn't itemize services.

-Editing is rarely included in a publishing package.
+Editing is rarely (pretty much, never) included in a publishing package.
 You will always pay more than necessary when you buy a package (even if it's on sale).

 You should only deal with a publishing company that will let you use your own ISBN and purchase the services you need without signing an unnecessary contract (unless, of course, you seek a traditional publishing contract).
 Traditional publishing is covered in the Go For The Gold menu.